Posted date: August 6, 2025

 In 2023, the National Center for Complementary and Integrative Health (NCCIH) and National Institute on Aging (NIA), with co-funding support from NIH’s Office of Behavior and Social Sciences Research (OBSSR) and National Endowment for the Arts (NEA), funded four music research networks to promote multidisciplinary mechanistic studies of music-based interventions (MBIs) for pain or Alzheimer’s disease and Alzheimer’s disease-related dementias (AD/ADRD).
 These networks are expected to develop compelling research frameworks that will effectively guide future clinical studies on MBIs in the context of these health conditions; adopt consistent terminology and taxonomy; support interdisciplinary collaborations; and initiate 1-year pilot projects to test novel mechanistic hypotheses.

-- Examination of non-neural physiological systems and novel measures (e.g., impact on related non-neural organs, biochemical and molecular signals, epigenetic modifications) relevant to music or MBIs for acute pain, chronic pain, or AD/ADRD
+2) Examination of non-neural physiological systems and novel measures (e.g., impact on related non-neural organs, biochemical and molecular signals, epigenetic modifications) relevant to music or MBIs in the context of AD/ADRD

 Additional Considerations

-NIA utilizes the NIH Stage Model as a conceptual framework for behavioral intervention development and is especially interested in Stage I studies focused on testing the mechanisms through which MBIs may achieve its effects, consistent with the NIH Science of Behavior Change emphasis on mechanisms of change.
+The NIA utilizes the NIH Stage Model for Behavioral Intervention Development and Science of Behavior Change as frameworks for behavioral intervention development and is especially interested in Stage I studies focused on testing the mechanisms through which MBIs may achieve their effects, consistent with the NIH Science of Behavior Change emphasis on mechanisms of change.

-Information about the NIH Stage Model for Behavioral Intervention Development can be found at: https://www.nia.nih.gov/research/dbsr/stage-model-behavioral-intervention-development.
+Information about the NIH Stage Model can be found at: https://www.nia.nih.gov/research/dbsr/stage-model-behavioral-intervention-development.

 Information regarding NIH’s Science of Behavior Change (SOBC) program can be found at: https://commonfund.nih.gov/behaviorchange.

-Note for all pilot proposals: Primary data collection projects are appropriate, but projects must be completed within the proposed 1-year timeline.
+Primary data collection projects are appropriate, but projects must be completed within the proposed 1-year timeline.
 In such cases, leveraging ongoing studies by adding a study design element, measure, or using a similar approach is strongly encouraged.
-Secondary data analysis projects are also acceptable but must represent a novel scientific advancement.
-The proposals cannot include high-risk populations.
-No data collection for human subjects or animal research in foreign countries is permitted.
-All pilot applicants should be a member of one of the four networks at the time of submission.

-Eligibility Information
+Eligibility

-Research scholar affiliated with an accredited University in the United States.
-Early-stage investigators and under-represented minority candidates are encouraged to apply.
+Early-stage investigators are encouraged to apply.
 Postdoctoral scholars can serve as the PI, but they must include a letter of support from a faculty mentor.
+Doctoral students are not eligible.

 Pilot applications must include multidisciplinary teams.
+This includes, at a minimum, two investigators who represent different scientific disciplines.

-Applicants are encouraged to register as a member of the network by the time of submission (if they haven’t already done so).
+Applicants are encouraged to register as a member of the Music & Dementia Research Network by the time of submission (if they haven’t already done so).

-Application and Submission Information
+Details about the Application and Submission Process

 An application (single-spaced, 0.5 margins, and in Arial 11 font) must include the following:

-a) Specific Aims (1 page)
+Specific Aims (1 page)

-b) Significance and Innovation (approximate length: 1 page)
+Significance and Innovation (approximate length: 1 page)

-c) Approach/Research plan (approximate length: 2-3 pages)
+Approach/Research plan (approximate length: 2-3 pages)

-d) Environment (approximate length: 1⁄2 page)
+Environment (approximate length: ½ page)

-e) Potential for future NIH funding (approximate length: 1⁄2 page)
+Potential for future NIH funding (approximate length: ½ page)

-f) Literature cited (not included in the page limit)
+Literature cited (not included in the page limit)

-g) Two 1-page maximum letters of support (not included in the page limit) - Preliminary data can be included within the 6-page proposal to support the scientific premise of the study.
+Preliminary data can be included within the 6-page proposal to support the scientific premise of the study.
 However, preliminary data are not required, and the absence of it will not be factored into the evaluation.

-- NIH Biosketches (non-fellowship) for all key personnel
+NIH Biosketches (non-fellowship) for all key personnel

-- Budget and Budget Justification
+Budget and Budget Justification

 One-year modular budget in increments of $25,000 but not to exceed $50,000 and a budget justification using the NIH R&R forms.
 Pilot applications with a budget over $50,000 require prior approval.